Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Kansas State's games this season have gone over 47 points six of nine times.
+- Kansas State and its opponents have gone over the current 47-point total in six of nine games this season.

-- West Virginia's games have gone over 47 points in five of nine chances this season.
+- In 55.6% of West Virginia's games this season (5/9), the teams combined to score more than Saturday's over/under of 47.

 - The two teams combine to score 55 points per game, 8.0 more than the total in this contest.

-- These two squads combine to surrender 44.6 points per game, 2.4 fewer than this contest's over/under.
+- This contest's over/under is 2.4 points greater than the 44.6 these two squads combine to surrender per game this season.

-- The average total in Wildcats games this season is 53.9, 6.9 points more than Saturday's total of 47.
+- Wildcats games this season feature an average total of 53.9 points, a number 6.9 points higher than Saturday's over/under.

-- The 47-point total for this game is 5.6 points below the 52.6 points per game average total in Mountaineers games this season.
+- The 52.6 PPG average total in Mountaineers games this season is 5.6 points more than this game's over/under.

 Kansas State Stats and Trends